eleadufresne/Barnes-Hut-N-Body/README.md

 Setting up the development environment
 ======================================

-_IMPORTANT!_ In this course, your code must be cross-platform.
-Follow these guidelines.

-*   Always use CMake to perform an “out-of-source” build, which means that the binary files will not be in the same directory as the source files.
-*   When adding new `.cpp` and `.h` files, always add them manually to the `src` folder and rerun CMake.
-Do not use the “add” feature of your IDE to add files to your project.
-*   Do not use system-specific headers and libraries (e.g., `windows.h`).
-*   In your code, use forward slashes instead of back slashes for paths (`/` instead of `\`).

 First, download (clone) the repository, and then extract the zip file to a suitable folder.
 Then go to the section corresponding to your development environment.

 *   Windows